Skip to content

 Call us free today on 0800 612 5563

-Our team of healthcare bid writers at Executive Compass are experienced in all aspects of domiciliary care tenders, having successfully secured the right contracts for our clients for over ten years.
+Our team of healthcare bid writers at Executive Compass are experienced in all aspects of domiciliary care tenders, having successfully secured hundreds of contracts for our clients for over ten years.

 Providers looking to offer these services via referrals from social care teams will ordinarily need to be on the relevant framework or dynamic purchasing system (DPS), meaning that a successful tender strategy can be essential for care at home providers to grow their business.
 Our health and social care team at Executive Compass can support you through every stage of the tendering process, delivering a tailored service to meet your needs.

 Alongside ‘standard’ care at home services, providers might also bid to provide time-intensive reablement support, services within extra care settings, NHS-funded and commissioned continuing healthcare services and various other models of community-based care and support.
-These services are very familiar to our health and social care team, with approximately 30% to 40% of all tenders written by our team related to health and social care.
-Our team therefore have an in-depth understanding of various domiciliary and homecare models, and the ambitions / priorities of buyers.
-For example, core topics such as person-centred support, reablement, and multidisciplinary support are confidently understood by our team, with specific methods and models then discussed with our clients and detailed in tender responses to demonstrate how our clients work, whilst reflecting the requirements of the buyer.
+These services are very familiar to our health and social care team, with up to 40% of all tenders written by our team related to health and social care.
+Our bid writers therefore have an in-depth understanding of various domiciliary and homecare models, and the ambitions/priorities of buyers.
+For example, core topics such as person-centred support, reablement and multidisciplinary support are confidently understood by our team, with specific methods and models then discussed with our clients and detailed in tender responses to demonstrate how our clients work, whilst reflecting the requirements of the buyer.

 PQQ writing for domiciliary care